 - Coming from a family history of cardiovascular disease, he wanted to serve as an inspiration to them.

-The latter was a real big one for Hirsh.
-His father had his first myocardial infarction at the age of 45, and after getting some blood work done, Hirsh was placed at a high cardiovascular risk with concerning cholesterol levels.
+The latter was a really big one for Hirsh.
+His father had his first myocardial infarction at the age of 45, and after getting some blood work done, Hirsh was placed at a high cardiovascular risk, with concerning levels of cholesterol.

 Being a physician, he knew change was needed.
-At the same time, his life wasn’t very accommodating to make the necessary adjustments.
+At the same time, his life was busy and it was tough to make the necessary adjustments.